vmware/pyvmomi/README.md

 * community discussion on IRC freenode.net channels [#pyvmomi and #pyvmomi-dev](http://webchat.freenode.net/?channels=#pyvmomi,#pyvmomi-dev)

 You can install this as a package.
-Just run `python setup.py bdist_egg` and then use `pip` or `easy_install` to deploy it on your system.
+The official release is availabe using pip, just run `pip install pyvmomi`.
+To install the version listed here use `python setup.py develop` for development install or `python setup.py install`.
+The master is code that is in development, official releases are tagged and posted to [pypi](https://pypi.python.org/pypi/pyvmomi/).

 There are other bindings of this API in other languages.
 See: